Variable Clustering via Distributionally Robust Nodewise Regression: Empirical Experiments on Financial Data

 \subsection{Data preparation}

 We take the constituents of the S\&P 500 as the universe.
-The data is obtained from Compustat through Wharton Research Data Services (WRDS), which consists of \begin{itemize}[itemsep = 3 pt] \item the daily closing prices of the constituents; \item the historical constituents data; and \item the daily closing S\&P 500 total return index with dividends reinvested, \end{itemize} between January 1996 and January 2020.
+The data is obtained from Compustat through Wharton Research Data Services (WRDS), which consists of (1) the daily closing prices of the constituents; (2) the historical constituents data; and (3) the daily closing S\&P 500 total return index with dividends reinvested, all between January 1996 and January 2020.

 We apply clustering, stock selection, portfolio optimization, and backtesting for the period between February 2001 and January 2020.
 Partitions and portfolios are calculated on the first trading day of each February, starting with February 2001, in the then S\&P 500 constituent stock universe.
 Specifically, at the end of the first trading day of each February, we choose the stocks in the S\&P 500 Index according to the historical constituent data.
 Of all the current constituents, we discard stocks with less than $5$ years of history and those with more than $5\%$ missing data in the past $n=500$ days.
 If the same company has multiple classes of stocks in the S\&P 500 Index (e.g. Alphabet Inc's GOOG and GOOGL), we only keep the class with the longest history.
 The numbers of eligible stocks that remained after the above filtering range between $468$ and $487$ over the backtesting period.
 For these eligible stocks, any missing prices are linearly interpolated using the previous and subsequent prices.
 Then, partitions are estimated based on the daily returns of the past $n=500$ trading days.
-A smaller set of stocks are then selected, and portfolios are constructed with stock weights optimized.
+A smaller set of stocks are selected, and portfolios are constructed with optimized weights.
 These steps are described in detail in the following subsections.